The walls have ears, behave accordingly.

 This is not new.

 The Internet has been an arena for surveillance all along.
-Must of what you find helpful, convenient, and even fun works because of all the tracking you aren't fully aware of most if not all of the time.
+Much of what you find helpful, convenient, and even fun works because of all the tracking you aren't fully aware of most if not all of the time.

 Let's take a calm look at some clear analysis that came out during the three months before the PRISM story exploded.
 As Bruce Schneier wrote for CNN in March, 2013: